tncrazvan/olang/README.md

 # Olang

-A WASI frontend written in Zig (inspired by Zig).
+A WAT frontend written in Zig (inspired by Zig).

 See [./olang.spec](./olang.spec) for the syntax specification.